pudly/schmopera-hugo/content/articles/thestories-part-i.md

 He removed his clothes and began doing whatever he wanted to me.
 He inhaled poppers, a popular amyl nitrite psychoactive inhalant also known as video head cleaner.
 I didn't know what this was or the effects but he put it to my nose and told me to inhale.
 This repeated all night.
 He entered me and did whatever he wanted to me.
 To this day I do not know if he used a condom.

+>I was dizzy and felt like I was going to throw up.

 I was mortified and felt like an object.
 I felt trapped, stupid and used.
 I felt disgusting.
 It was never explained or admitted that he fooled me into coming to spend this night with him.
 At the next rehearsal he winked and smiled at me.

 Later that week he invited me to come over again and said that this time there would be more guys coming and he identified some of the other male students who would be in attendance from the chorus.
 I was dizzy and felt like I was going to throw up.
 While I felt victimized by him I had also felt special and singled out.
 When I realized he was going through the whole cast and taking his pick of the boys during his time working at the university, I was mortified and humiliated and felt like dirt.

 I left a message saying I had a family emergency and could not attend.
 He never spoke to me again during rehearsals.
 On opening night he said it was nice working with me.
 I was glad he was leaving and hoped I would not see him again.
 Years later, I was an apprentice artist at Central City Opera.
 I shuddered to see his name slated to direct one of the shows.

+>He tracked me down on Facebook and sent lascivious messages.

 I was understudying in his show and I was terrified to see him again.
 I thought about not going to Colorado, but I didn't want to miss this important opportunity, one of the first professional engagements I was offered.
 I played it cool and didn't interact with him.
 Then at a full company function, he asked me if he knew me from before that summer.
 I said no. He asked if I was sure, and then repeated, "have I _known_ you?"